Declined for Life Insurance – What To Do Now? 2023 Update

 Graded Death Benefit Policy

 If you don’t qualify for simplified issue life insurance, a graded death benefit is your next best option.
-Graded death benefit has a two to a three-year waiting period before the death benefit kicks in.
+Graded death benefit has two to three years before the death benefit kicks in.

 During the waiting period, if you suddenly pass away – the life insurance company would only refund your premiums plus interest, or they would give a percentage of your death benefit.

 If you pass away during the first year, the company will pay your beneficiary 40% of the death benefit.
-If you die in the second year, the death benefit payout will be 70%.
+The death benefit payout will be 70% if you die in the second year.
 After the waiting period, your beneficiary would receive 100% of the death benefit.

 Guaranteed Issue Life Insurance

-Guaranteed issue burial insurance is your last option to purchase life insurance coverage.
+Guaranteed issue burial insurance is your last option for purchasing life insurance coverage.
 Guaranteed issue final expense insurance does not have a medical exam, and you don’t have to answer health questions either.

 This type of policy works just like a graded death benefit policy.
 It has a two-year waiting period before you are fully covered for the natural cause of death.

 If you die within the waiting period, your beneficiary will only receive the return of premium plus interest, commonly 10%.
-But, if you die due to an accident, 100% of the death benefit will be available to your beneficiaries.
+But, if you die from an accident, 100% of the death benefit will be available to your beneficiaries.

 Aside from working with an independent life insurance agency to help you get approved for coverage, you can do a couple of things to get affordable life insurance and increase your chances of getting covered.